 “I put an end to it, took my life put some paper and a pen to it, all the love and the pain I attend to it, for real though, I changed my life, but still I got my nine on me.”

-You will hear more about this crazy life changing incident in the next set of music he release.
+You will hear more about this crazy life-changing incident in the next set of music he releases.
 Until then, listen closely.